 Diagnosing cerebral palsy in an infant can be challenging, and it may take some time to discern the extent of the condition.
 You can monitor things such as movement and cognitive development to screen your child for complications.
 If you are worried your child isn’t hitting the proper developmental milestones, you can seek the guidance of a medical professional who can start a process to give a comprehensive diagnosis.

 If you learn your child does have cerebral palsy, this can have a significant impact on your life.
 Your child may need physical therapy and special equipment to assist with their movement.
 Doctor visits may become frequent, and accommodations to your home and car may be required to ensure the best quality of life for your family.
-The expenses from this can add up quickly, but one of our Maryland CP attorneys can get you the help you need if the birth injury is caused by medical malpractice.

-We understand that you may feel overwhelmed when trying to pursue justice after a birth injury medical malpractice case.
+The expenses from this can add up quickly, but one of our Maryland attorneys can get you the help you need if the birth injury is caused by medical malpractice.
+We understand that you may feel overwhelmed when trying to pursue justice.
 One of our Maryland cerebral palsy attorneys will be able to help you explore your best options and be your legal advocate.

 Examples of Negligence in a Birth Injury Case

 The largest medical malpractice verdict in U.S. history was awarded to a family from Maryland after a mother was given terrible advice before her labor.
-The mother was 25 weeks along and got admitted due to severe preeclampsia.
+The mother was 25 weeks along and was admitted due to severe preeclampsia.
 The baby needed to be saved, but doctors told her the baby would die or suffer brain damage if a C-section was performed.

 Over the 22-hour natural labor that followed, the baby did not get enough oxygen and ended up with a brain injury that led to spastic cerebral palsy.
-Now the child needs 16 hours of skilled nursing care each day.
+Now, the child needs 16 hours of skilled nursing care each day.

 Birth Injury Funds Aren’t the Way to Go, According to Some Parents